LoopKit/loopdocs/docs/browser/bb-errors.md

 ## Rebuild Errors: Quick Reference

-### `Check Upstream and Keep Alive` Error

-!!! important "`Check Upstream and Keep Alive` Error"
-    **Error**: Your Browser Build fails and when you click on the link, you see

-    * **`Check Upstream and Keep Alive`** failed

-    **Consequence**: any required sync of your fork is skipped and build is skipped

-    **Solution**:

-    * Manually sync your fork of the repository: [Update `Fork`](bb-update.md#update-fork){: target="_blank" }
-    * Manually start your build: [Build](bb-update.md#build-the-app){: target="_blank" }

-    **Details about what happened**:

-    On 21 April 2025, *GitHub* removed one of the third-party repositories that we used to keep automatic building going without action on your part.
-The repository was removed because it was in violation of the *GitHub* terms of service. *GitHub* disables automatic actions for repositories that have been inactive (no commits added in 60 days).
-For stable apps, like the *Loop* app, this third-party repository enabled a workaround to keep the builds happening.

-    This affected all the Open-Source apps in our community - Loop, LoopFollow, LoopCaregiver, Trio, iAPS and xDrip4iOS.
-The developers in our community have restored the ability to build using the Browser Build method.
-Stay tuned for updates to required actions in the documentation over the next few months, before we hit the 60 day limit.

 ### Manual Enable for Build Action May be Required

 The automatic build actions continue to happen on schedule, but starting May 2025, you may find your build action disabled by *GitHub*.
 (This might happen every 60 days, but it might happen sooner.)
 In that case, no build actually happens, no warning email is sent and a green checkmark (&#x2705;) appears beside a very short build action in which the actual build was skipped.